yangshun/front-end-interview-handbook/contents/front-end-system-design-ui-components.md

 ## Framework

-1. Requirements clarifications/alignment
-1. Architecture
-1. Data model
-1. API design
-1. Deep dive
+In system design interviews, candidates are supposed to lead the conversation.
+Here's a framework you can use to give an outline to the interviewer as to what you are going to cover.
+This framework is called **RADAD** and it is made up of the first character of each step.
+You can write this structure down on the whiteboard/online editor so that you don't forget.

+1. **<u>R</u>equirements clarifications/alignment** - Ask about the requirements of the system.
+1. **<u>A</u>rchitecture** - Outline the architecture of the subcomponents in the component, where relevant.
+1. **<u>D</u>ata model** - How would the component store any data passed into it?
+What data structures are used?
+1. **<u>A</u>PI design** - What's the API for using this component?
+What options will be allowed on the component?
-   - User Experience (UX)
+1. **<u>D</u>eep dive** - User Experience (UX), Performance, Accessibility (a11y), Internationalization (i18n), Multi-device support, Security
-   - Performance
-   - Accessibility (a11y)
-   - Internationalization (i18n)
-   - Multi-device support
-   - Security

 ### Requirements clarification

-Every system design interview should start with clarifying requirements about the question, which is usually left vague intentionally.
-Components have well-defined scope and not try to do too many things.
+Every system design interview (even for non-front end as well) should start with requirements gathering/clarifying requirements about the question, which is usually left underspecified on purpose.
+You are recommended to spend at least a few minutes clarifying the requirements.
+Do not start drawing the architecture before you are clear about the requirements!

+Thankfully, components have well-defined scope and not try to do too many things.
+You likely have used such a component yourself and possibly know what you need from such a component.

 Some considerations: